Recognizing the signs of lukewarmness in our faith can be a wake-up call to refocus our priorities and rekindle our

-- You are focused on lists, rules, and customs rather than people.
+- You are focused on lists, rules, and customs rather than loving people.

 - You think you are better and more righteous than someone that is in pain.

-- You think you’re more powerful than those who are weak.
+- You think you’re more powerful than those who are weak, less mature, or know less about the Bible.

 - You blame your behavior on others to excuse your hurtful behavior.

-- You are waiting for a building to give you permission to impact the world.
+- You are waiting for a leader to give you permission to impact the world.

 - You need to gain something in relationships.